Salesforce-org-Impact-Labs/FinAidBot/README.md

   - `cci flow run dev_org --org dev` (where `dev` is the scratch org alias)
 - Open the scratch org in your browser
   - `cci org browser dev` (opens the `dev` scratch org in your browser)
-- Open the org in a browser.
-  - `cci org browser dev`
 - List orgs
   - `cci org list`
 - List `dev` org changes for a specific metadata type